 - The Treasury of Medals

-Except for the Anthropology Museum which s located on the western side of Imam Reza Holy Shrine Complex, all other museums and treasuries are inside Kowsar Courtyard.
+Except for the Anthropology Museum which is located on the western side of Imam Reza Holy Shrine Complex, all other museums and treasuries are inside Kowsar Courtyard.

 Who Can Enter Imam Reza Holy Shrine?

-Before you enter this complex, there are couples of things you should know.
+Before you enter this complex, there are a couple of things you should know.
 As this is a holy place for Muslims, it is obligatory to have a specific dress code.
-Women should wear hijab, specifically Chador.
+Women should wear a hijab, specifically Chador.
 You can find several spots just outside the shrine entrances where you can borrow a Chador.
 Also, it is better not to wear any heavy makeup.

 Don’t worry if you are not a Muslim.; anyone can enter the complex, but please know that there are two places inside the complex, the Goharshad Mosque and the tomb (Rozeh Monavareh), that you cannot enter.
 Otherwise, you are free to go anywhere besides these two places.